-Research Interests: Cross-sector Partnerships, Emerging Markets, Cooperative Strategy, Stakeholder Engagement, Non-market Strategy, Corporate Social Responsibility, Multi-level Theory
+Research Interests: Cross-sector Partnerships, Emerging Markets, Non-market Strategy, Corporate Social Responsibility, Stakeholder Engagement, Multi-level Theory

 Aline Gatignon is an Assistant Professor of Management at the Wharton School.
 She completed her Ph.D. in Strategic Management at INSEAD, and previously received a M.A. in Development Economics and a B.A. in Political Science from the Paris Institute of Political Science (Sciences Po).

-Aline’s research explains how firms, governments and non-profit organizations can collaborate to solve large-scale socio-environmental and economic problems of mutual concern.
-She mainly focuses on how these problems can be overcome in emerging markets, which are typically characterized by substantial voids in market-based institutions.
+Aline’s research explains how firms can collaborate with governments and non-profit organizations to solve large-scale socio-environmental and economic problems of mutual concern.
+She mainly focuses on how these problems can be overcome in emerging markets, where weak formal institutions often make such problems particularly salient.

 A central characteristic of Aline’s work is that her analyses draw on both qualitative and quantitative data that she collects from the field, across multiple countries and types of organization.
 The empirical settings that she studies include cosmetics in Brazil, healthcare partnerships in Africa, Corporate Social Responsibility in India, global environmental nonprofits as well as last-mile logistics and corporate disaster response worldwide.
 As a result, she is able to examine her phenomenon of interest from different angles so as to, over time, build a deep understanding of the mechanisms connecting cross-sector partnerships to social and performance outcomes.